htrajan/ht-drawsteel/Classes/Troubadour/2nd-Level Features/5-Drama Act Ability/Duelist Abilities/Classic Chandelier Stunt.md

 | **Keywords:** Attack, Melee, Weapon | **Type:** Action                    |
 | **Distance:** Self and Melee 1      | **Target:** Self and 1 willing ally |

 **Effect:** The targets shift up to 5 squares, including vertically.
 The targets must end this movement adjacent to each other and on solid ground.
-Each target can then take a free strike with `(SURGE)(SURGE)` against an enemy within reach.
+Each target can then take a free strike with `⚡⚡` against an enemy within reach.